gvwilson/thirdbit/src/fiction/cloudherd/index.md

 She groaned and rolled over as the memory slipped away from her.

 She stared at the ceiling,
-then at the dark scribbles on her forearms, and then sighed and extricated herself from her duvet.
+then at the dark scribbles on her forearm, and then sighed and extricated herself from her duvet.
 She felt exhausted,
 but she knew she wouldn't be able to get back to sleep,